 Sleep Apnea & Sleep Dentistry

 Obstructive sleep apnea is a clinically recognized problem.
 If you’re suffering from obstructive sleep apnea – like some 25 million other adults in the United States – you may find sleep restless, stressful, or painful.
-Sleep apnea sufferers endure oxygen restrictions while they sleep due to pauses in their breathing cycle.
-These pauses are caused by throat and oral relaxation and constrictions.
+Sleep apnea sufferers endure oxygen restrictions while they sleep due to the pauses in their breathing cycle.
+These pauses are caused by the throat and oral relaxation and constrictions.
 If you’re experiencing sensations of choking, snoring, gasping, or suffocation-like symptoms, you likely have sleep apnea.
-Visit a doctor to receive a complete diagnosis.
+We recommend that you take the time to visit a doctor to receive a complete diagnosis.

 Sleep Apnea Treatment Options

 Sleep apnea can be a serious health hazard, but it is treatable.
 Sleep apnea is an issue that if not treated can cause you serious issues.
 If you don’t treat sleep apnea, then you could have either life shortening consequences such as high blood pressure and heart disease or serious consequences like narcolepsy, depression, and diabetes.
 By opting not to visit a doctor, you could be causing you and others around you harm.
 Sleeping is very important because it allows the body to rest and be rejuvenated.
 If you don’t take the time to treat your sleep apnea, then you could be looking at issues that will cause problems in your life if they aren’t treated such as heart attacks and strokes.
 If you’re aware of your sleep apnea problem, you may want to consider therapy.
 There are various treatment types available: